Razer will debut new hardware at E3 2021 keynote

 This isn't the first time Razer has been at E3, but it is the first time it's hosting a dedicated showcase instead of simply manning a booth.
 Following the roughly 45-minute keynote, RazerStore Live kicks off with up-close looks at Razer's new products and chances to win prizes.

+Razer's announcement of its debut E3 showcase doesn't include a whole ton of detail, so it's tough to know right now what to expect.
+That said, it's unlikely the company would plan an entire E3 showing for a new mouse pad, so there's a good chance we'll see some pretty nifty keyboards, mice, and maybe even a new laptop or desktop.

-Of course, Razer will be joining Microsoft, Ubisoft, Bethesda, and even GamesRadar's own Future Games Show for this year's all-digital E3.
+Of course, Razer will be joining Microsoft, Ubisoft, Bethesda, Nintendo, Square Enix, and even GamesRadar's own Future Games Show for this year's all-digital E3.
+On top of the usual showcases, reveals, and demos, this year's E3 is shaking things up with its very own awards show taking place on the final day of the virtual event.
+Awards will be handed out based on votes from a panel of editors from IGN, GameSpot, PC Gamer, and yours truly.